René Deffke

-René Deffke (born 9 November 1966 in East Berlin) is a German football manager and former footballer.
+René Deffke (born 9 November 1966) is a German football manager and former player.
 He is currently the manager of BV Bad Lippspringe.

-Career

-Early in his career Deffke played one season in the East German Oberliga for 1.
+Early in his career, Deffke played one season in the East German Oberliga for 1.
 FC Union Berlin.
-After the German reunification he went on to play eight seasons in the 2.
+After the German reunification, he went on to play eight seasons in the 2.
 Bundesliga, before playing mostly in the third tier of German football until he retired from the game in 2000.